-Although finding the right rewards and building upon the right tools can be a challenge to implementing a new incentive program, the toughest aspect for any organization is silencing naysayers and getting buy-in from management.
+Although finding the right rewards and building upon the right tools can be a challenge to implementing a new employee incentives program (or employee motivation program), the toughest aspect for any organization is silencing naysayers and getting buy-in from management.

 “Employee incentive programs are a fad.”

 - Most organizations (86%) have a rewards and/or recognition program in place.

 - 70% of those organizations offer between 3 and 6 different programs.

 - Incentives are part of a $100+ billion industry, $46 billion of which is non-cash incentives (a number that’s doubled in the past 10 years).

 - 89% of employers assume that their employees leave for more money elsewhere, but only 12% of employees actually earn more from their next company.

 “We don’t need a program” or “We can’t afford a new program right now.”

 Here’s the thing: it’s not really about the need or the cost.
 It’s about the return on investment.
 After all, if your organization could get back in productivity double what it pays for a program, wouldn’t it be smart to invest?